Hastings District, New Zealand: Education

 Hastings, Flaxmere and Havelock North have secondary schools, and Hastings and Havelock North also have intermediate schools.
 Some secondary schools in Hastings and Havelock North are single-sex, but there are also co-educational secondary schools in those areas.
 Te Kura Kaupapa Māori o Te Wananga Whare Tapere o Takitimu is a Māori language immersion school in the Parkvale suburb of Hastings.

 Sister cities

-Hastings has had a sister city relationship with Guilin in China since 1981.
+Hastings has had a sister city relationship with Guilin in China since 1981. it signed a second agreement with Poutasi in Samoa in May 2023.